-How Long Does It Take to Build an MVP?
+How Long Does It Take to Build a Minimum Viable Product (MVP)?

 You had a great idea for a software product or service and can’t wait for the world to start using it.
 Now you have to face a difficult but crucial question.
 Do you invest a lot of money and build as much functionality as possible upfront, or do you wait months for the product to be completed, potentially allowing others to beat you to go-to-market?